univention/univention-keycloak-app/docs/keycloak-migration/migration-examples/oidc.rst

 Services using OIDC
 ===================

-The following examples demonstrate the migration of services that use |OIDC|
-for authentication and :program:`Kopano Konnect` as |IDP| to :program:`Keycloak` as |IDP|.
+The following examples demonstrate the migration of services that use |OIDC| for authentication and :program:`OpenID Connect Provider` as |IDP| to :program:`Keycloak` as |IDP|.

 .. _migration-ownCloud: